YuvalKanar/dotfiles/.config/nvim/README.md

   from it's GitHub repo: <https://github.com/junegunn/vim-plug>.
 Just follow the Neovim instructions.

-  And that should be it!
-If you are using a python environment wrapper you can uncomment the first lines of the `plugins.vim` file and specify the full path of the executables.
+  Third of all, if you are using a python environment wrapper you can uncomment the first lines of the `plugins.vim` file and specify the full path of the executables.